Vigo: Transport

-European route E01 goes through the town.
-This highway goes south through Lisbon and north to the A Coruña area.
+European route E01 passes through the town.
+This highway runs south through Lisbon and north to the A Coruña area.

-The A-52 road goes inland, east to Ourense and Madrid from O Porriño.
-A branch of the AP-9 Motorway connects Vigo to Portugal in the south and with Pontevedra, Santiago de Compostela, A Coruña and Ferrol in the north.
+The Autovía das Rías Baixas motorway (A-52) goes inland, east to Ourense and Madrid from O Porriño.
+A branch of the AP-9 motorway connects Vigo to Portugal in the south and with Pontevedra, Santiago de Compostela, A Coruña and Ferrol in the north.